LSU vs. Michigan Predictions & Picks - Women's NCAA Tournament Second Round

 LSU vs. Michigan Women's Basketball Predictions & Picks - NCAA Tournament Second Round

-Sunday's contest that pits the LSU Lady Tigers (29-2) against the Michigan Wolverines (23-9) at Pete Maravich Assembly Center has a good chance to be a lopsided matchup based on our computer prediction, which projects a final score of 75-64 in favor of LSU, who is heavily favored by our model.
-Tipoff is at 7:30 PM ET on March 19.
+Sunday's game between the LSU Lady Tigers (29-2) and Michigan Wolverines (23-9) squaring off at Pete Maravich Assembly Center has a projected final score of 75-64 (based on our computer prediction) in favor of heavily favored LSU, so expect a lopsided matchup.
+The game will tip off at 7:30 PM ET on March 19.

-Their last time out, the Lady Tigers won on Friday 73-50 against Hawaii.
+In their most recent game on Friday, the Lady Tigers secured a 73-50 victory against Hawaii.

 LSU vs. Michigan Game Info